Asbestos on Navy Ships

 Asbestos on Destroyer Escorts

 Destroyer escorts helped protect supply ships from enemy vessels like submarines.
-More than 500 destroyer escorts were built with asbestos materials.
+More than 500 destroyer escorts were built with asbestos materials before the early 1980s, putting thousands of veterans in danger of cancer later in life.

 - USS Amesbury (DE-66)